DerrickLamers/cncjswiki/Setup-Guide:-Raspberry-Pi-|-Install-Node.js-via-Package-Manager-*(Recommended)*.md

    ```
    cd /usr/lib/node_modules/cncjs/node_modules
    sudo npm rebuild --update-binary --unsafe-perm
+   cd ~
    ```
-   There should be many lines of output as it recompiles the serialport code.
-When it finishes, you can retry the `cncjs --port 8000` command and connect from a browser.
+   There should be many lines of output as it recompiles the serialport code ([sample output](https://github.com/cncjs/cncjs/wiki/Setup-Guide:-Raspberry-Pi-%7C-Output-from-npm-rebuild-serialport)).
+When it finishes, you can retry the `cncjs` command and connect from a browser.

 After you get a successful test, kill the CNCjs server by typing ^C (Ctrl-C) and proceed to the next step, whose purpose is to make the CNCjs server start automatically every time you reboot the Pi.
 Note that starting the server *does not* start the user interface in a browser.
 Autostarting the browser requires an additional step.